 Hayden Kristal is a Brooklyn-based former zookeeper who gave up a lucrative career in salamanders to pursue comedy and public speaking.
-Speaking on the topics of diversity and intersectionality Hayden has spoken for colleges and organizations across the country including Harvard, Yale, Columbia, the Connecticut Supreme Court and TEDx.
-Comedically Hayden was a semifinalist for Stand Up NBC a finalist for Full Frontal with Samantha Bee’s Comedy Writing Mentorship a featured performer at the Limestone Comedy Festival and has opened and featured for Maria Bamford.
+Speaking on the topics of diversity and intersectionality Hayden has spoken to colleges and organizations across the country including Harvard, Yale, Columbia, the Connecticut Supreme Court, and TEDx.
+Comedically, Hayden was a semifinalist for Stand Up NBC a finalist for Full Frontal with Samantha Bee’s Comedy Writing Mentorship, a featured performer at the Limestone Comedy Festival, and has opened and featured for Maria Bamford.

 GaySL: A Crash Course in LGBTQ American Sign Language and Intersectionality

 This highly interactive, variable, and hilarious workshop teaches its participants LGBTQ-related American